 Section 172 of the Companies Act 2006 requires the directors to have regard to the prescribed factors listed above, along with 'other matters'.
 Therefore, in order to determine a full list of issues, factors and stakeholders that are relevant when making decisions, the Board examines the supply chain for each of its Divisions, as well as the reach of the business, its interactions with other businesses and partners and its physical locations.
 It also examines data from employee engagement processes (see the Directors' report), as well as customer and supplier feedback.
-Based on this, the Board maintains a list of stakeholders and other more intangible factors for consideration when making decisions, which is reviewed on an annual basis and was updated during 2020.
-This enables them to assess the potential impact of decisions on relevant stakeholder groups, whilst ensuring the long-term success of the company on behalf of the shareholders.
+Based on this, the Board maintains a list of stakeholders and other more intangible factors for consideration when making decisions.
+This enables them to assess the potential impact of decisions on relevant stakeholder groups, whilst ensuring the long-term success of the Company on behalf of the shareholders.
 The issues, factors and stakeholders are not exhaustive and for each decision taken there may be other factors considered.

-Below we outline the stakeholder groups the Board deems to be most relevant to its decision making and for each discuss engagement strategies (how the Board have had regard to this stakeholder group) and the outcomes (the effect of the Board's regard for this stakeholder group).
+Below we outline the stakeholder groups the Board deems to be most relevant to its decision making and for each discusses engagement strategies (how the Board has had regard to this stakeholder group) and the outcomes (the effect of the Board's regard for this stakeholder group).